bonfus/muesr/docs/Tutorial.rst

     >>> from muesr.engines.clfc import locfield

-A detailed description of the possible calculatros is given in the :py:func:`~muesr.engines.clfc.locfield` documentation.
+A detailed description of the possible calculators is given in the :py:func:`~muesr.engines.clfc.locfield` documentation.

 Let's go straight to the local field evaluation which is obtained by